-- (1) Any interested party may file an action with a court of competent jurisdiction requesting cancellation of a mark if, within a continuous period of five years from the date on which the entry of the right in the register has become final, or the day on which the mark has been seriously and effectively used in the Republic of Slovenia for the last time, the owner without proper reasons fails to use the mark in connection with the goods or services in respect of which it is registered. - (2) Cancellation of a mark may not be requested where, during the interval between the expiry of the five-year period referred to in paragraph (1) and filing of the action for cancellation, the owner has started or resumed to seriously and effectively use the mark.
-The commencement or resumption of use within a period of three months preceding the filing of the action which began at the earliest on expiry of the time limit referred to in paragraph (1) shall, however, be disregarded where preparations for the commencement or resumption occur only after the owner becomes aware that the action for cancellation of his mark may be filed. - (3) The owner of the mark shall prove the use of the mark in the cancellation procedure. - (4) Use of the mark with the consent of the owner or by any person who has authority to use it shall be deemed to constitute use by the owner. - (5) A collective mark shall be deemed to be used by the holder where it is used by at least one person who has authority to use it. - (6) The following shall also constitute use of the mark: - (a) use of the mark in a form differing in elements which do not alter the distinctive character of the mark in the form in which it was registered; - (b) affixing of the mark to goods or to the packaging thereof in the Republic of Slovenia solely for export purposes. - (7) The Office shall cancel the mark as of the day on which the judgement on cancellation has become final for those goods or services for which it is established that the mark has not been used in the territory of the Republic of Slovenia.
+(1) Any interested party may file an action with a court of competent jurisdiction requesting cancellation of a mark if, within a continuous period of five years from the date of entry of the right in the register, or the day on which the mark has been seriously and effectively used in the Republic of Slovenia for the last time, the owner period of three months preceding the filing of the action which began at the earliest on expiry of the time limit referred to in paragraph (l) shall, however, be disregarded where preparations for the commencement or resumption occur only after the owner becomes aware that the action for cancellation of his mark may be filed.

+(2) Cancellation of a mark may not be requested where, during the interval between the expiry of the five-year period referred to in paragraph (1) and filing of the action for cancellation, the owner has started or resumed to seriously and effectively use the mark.
+The commencement or resumption of use within a

+- (3) The owner of the mark shall prove the use of the mark in the cancellation procedure. - (4) Use of the mark with the consent of the owner or by any person who has authority to use it shall be deemed to constitute use by the owner. - (5) A collective mark shall be deemed to be used by the holder where it is used by at least one person who has authority to use it. - (6) The following shall also constitute use of the mark: - (a) use of the mark in a form differing in elements which do not alter the distinctive character of the mark in the form in which it was registered; - (b) affixing of the mark to goods or to the packaging thereof in the Republic of Slovenia solely for export purposes. - (7) The Office shall cancel the mark as of the day on which the judgement on cancellation has become final for those goods or services for which it is established that the mark has not been used in the territory of the Republic of Slovenia.

-Enforcement of rights
+Section II Enforcement of rights